Clique number of tournaments: Classes of tournaments defined by forbidding a single tournament

-The result is trivial for tournaments with clique number $1$.
-We proceed by induction on $\diomega$.
-Let $k \geq 1$.
-Assume the result holds for tournaments with clique number at most $k$ and let $T$ be a $(H_1 \Ra H_2)$-free tournament with clique number $k+1$.
+The result trivially holds for $g(1) = 1$, since tournaments with clique number $1$ are transitive and thus have dichromatic number at most $1$.
+Let $k \ge 1$.
+Assume the result holds for $(H_1 \Ra H_2)$-free tournaments with clique number at most $k$, and let $T$ be a $(H_1 \Ra H_2)$-free tournament with clique number $k+1$.

 Let $\prec$ be an $\diomega$-ordering of $T$.
 We call an arc $uv$ heavy if $\dic(T[N(uv)]) \geq 2g(k) + 1$, and light otherwise.